TTK4130/ttk4130.github.io/docs/animation.rst

     animate(); // Run animation

 :code:`requestAnimationFrame(animate)` schedules the next frame in our animation by telling the browser to call `animate` before the next repaint, which is usually around 60 times per second.
 This automatically synchronizes the animation loop with the display refresh rate.
-If you want you animation to only animate according to your own frame rate you'll have to add extra logic.
+If you want you animation to only animate according to your own frame rate you can add extra logic.
 :code:`controls.update()` updates the camera controls by processing mouse movements, clicks etc. :code:`renderer.render(scene, camera)` renders the entire scene from the camera's perspective.
 You should now be able to view and interact with the following animation window.